Summary

 An facelifted version arrived in the UK in July 2020.
 This was a substantial mid-life update rather than an all-new car.

-One area of concern for potential 5 Series buyers is its reliability score.
-As of February 2024, it has a poor reliability rating of D, according to our data – for full details, see the ‘Reliability rating’ section below.
+One area of concern for potential 5 Series buyers is its reliability score – it has a poor reliability rating of E, according to our data.
+For full details, see the ‘Reliability rating’ section below.

-As of February 2024, the BMW 5 Series has a Used Car Expert Rating of D, with a score of 59%.
+As of January 2025, the BMW 5 Series has a Used Car Expert Rating of D, with a score of 59%.
 It scores top marks for its media reviews and its low CO2 emissions (thanks to the plug-in hybrid version), but gets very poor grades for its reliability issues and high running costs.
+Due to its age, its Euro NCAP safety rating has also now expired.

 5 Series highlights